opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `apk_repos` (Block, Optional) This module handles configuration of the Alpine Package Keeper (APK) /etc/apk/repositories file. (see [below for nested schema](#nestedblock--apk_repos))
 - `apt_pipelining` (Block, Optional) This module configures APT’s `Acquire::http::Pipeline-Depth` option, which controls how APT handles HTTP pipelining.
 It may be useful for pipelining to be disabled, because some web servers (such as S3) do not pipeline properly (LP: #948461). (see [below for nested schema](#nestedblock--apt_pipelining))
+- `autoinstall` (Block, Optional) **Cloud-init ignores this key and its values.
+It is used by Subiquity, the Ubuntu Autoinstaller.
+See: https://ubuntu.com/server/docs/install/autoinstall-reference.**

+Cloud-init is used by the Ubuntu installer in two stages.
+The autoinstall key may contain a configuration for the Ubuntu installer.

+Cloud-init verifies that an autoinstall key contains a version key and that the installer package is present on the system.

+The Ubuntu installer might pass part of this configuration to cloud-init during a later boot as part of the install process.
+See [the Ubuntu installer documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/reference/autoinstall-reference.html#user-data) for more information.
+Please direct Ubuntu installer questions to their IRC channel (#ubuntu-server on Libera). (see [below for nested schema](#nestedblock--autoinstall))
 - `bootcmd` (List of String) This module runs arbitrary commands very early in the boot process, only slightly after a boothook would run.
 This is very similar to a boothook, but more user friendly.
 Commands can be specified as strings.

 bootcmd should only be used for things that could not be done later in the boot process.